 - decline to arrange, supervise, or validate placements

 The University may also take more formal steps to recover any unpaid tuition fees, such as engaging a debt collection agency and/or commencing legal proceedings.
 If it does so, the University reserves the right to require the student to pay in addition any costs and expenses (including legal costs) reasonably incurred by the University in recovering the unpaid sums.

-The University will withhold examination results from students in debt, but may issue such results in non-standard format to enable students to undertake any referred/deferred assessment.
-The University will not normally bar the student from attending resit examinations, provided that arrangements have been made with Student Finance to pay the fee or other debt.
+The University will withhold examination results but may issue such results in non-standard format to enable you to undertake any referred/deferred assessment.
+The University will not normally bar you from attending resit examinations, provided that arrangements have been made with Student Finance to pay the fee or other debt.

-Students who have withdrawn or applied to suspend their studies will still be contacted to pay any outstanding debt.
-Students will not be entitled to resume their studies or register to study a new course until all outstanding debt has been cleared in full.
+If you have withdrawn or applied to suspend your studies you will still be contacted to pay any outstanding debt.
+You will not be entitled to resume your studies or register to study a new course until all outstanding debt has been cleared in full.

 Paying outstanding debts